andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Whether you succeed or not is irrelevant — there is no such thing.
 Making your unknown known is the important thing — and keeping the unknown always beyond you." — Georgia O'Keefe

 "We are not particularly interested in spreading the teachings, but we are interested in making use of them and putting them into effect." — Chögyam Trungpa

+"I regard consciousness as fundamental.
+I regard matter as derivative from consciousness.
+We cannot get behind consciousness.
+Everything that we talk about, everything that we regard as existing, postulates consciousness." — Max Planck

 "The Sea
 Will be the Sea